fponticelli/tempo/docs/index.md

 In our example, `reducer` is simply creating a new state where `count` is either incremented or decremented.

 **Note**: `Property` doesn't trigger its listeners unless the value is actually changed.
 Setting the same value twice will not trigger a second change.
 This behavior can be controlled by passing an optional equivalence `equal: (a: State, b: State) => boolean` function.
-By default, the implementation provided will perform a deep structural comparison.
+By default, the implementation provided will perform a strict comparison.

 ```ts
 const template = div<State, Action>(